RedMadRobot/figma-export/README.md

 If you want to modify structure of the generated `*.swift` files you should specify a directory (`ios.templatesPath`) where Stencil templates are located.
 If `ios.templatesPath` not specified default templates will be used.

-Default Stencil templates for iOS located here: `./Sources/XcodeExport/Resources` Custom Stencil templates must have the following names:
+Default Stencil templates for iOS located here: `./Sources/XcodeExport/Resources` Custom Stencil templates for colors and images must have the following names:
 - UIColor+extension.swift.stencil for UIKit colors
 - Color+extension.swift.stencil for SwiftUI colors
 - UIImage+extension.swift.stencil for UIKit images
 - Image+extension.swift.stencil for SwiftUI images

-Typography templates:
+Custom Stencil templates for typography must have the following names:
-- Label.swift,
+- Label.swift.stencil,
-- LabelStyle.swift,
+- LabelStyle.swift.stencil,
-- LabelStyle+extension.swift
+- LabelStyle+extension.swift.stencil,
-- UIFont+extension.swift
+- UIFont+extension.swift.stencil
-- Font+extension.swift
+- Font+extension.swift.stencil.stencil

 ##### Android